 As a degree seeking-student taking semester-based online courses, you may qualify for financial aid.
 The Free Application for Federal Student Aid (FAFSA) is the only application UND requires to determine your eligibility for financial aid.
 UND also accepts employer, military, and veteran tuition assistance.

 Admission is competitive.
-The Master in Science in Nutrition Track in Nutrition Education and Counseling begins every Fall (August) Semester.
-You must submit your application and all required documents for fall admission by March 29th.
+You may begin the Master in Science in Nutrition Track in Nutrition Education and Counseling every Fall (August) or Spring (January) semester.
+You must submit your application and all required documents by April 1st for fall admission or by December 1st for spring admission.

 For Further Information Contact: